When Declaring Bankruptcy – Can I travel overseas?

 There are some exceptions, of course.
 If you would like to make certain, give Bankruptcy Australia a call today on 1300 795 575.

 4. What Happens to My Credit Rating?

 What Happens to My Credit Rating?

-When the 3 year bankruptcy period is over, you will be able to get loans for secured assets, like vehicles and houses.
+Once the 3 year bankruptcy period is over, you will have the ability to get loans for secured assets, like vehicles and houses.